 Denden Town is the Akihabara of Osaka.
 It is a giant strip mall chocked full of electronic shops, bookstores, toy and collector goods stores, and even costume shops!
 I have spent hours walking up and down this area finding little nuggets of awesomeness.

 You can find virtually anything in Denden Town, but it is most famous for its electronic shops.
 They have literally dozens of well-stocked electronic shops.
 If you want the newest and flashiest electronics, go no further.
 If you are looking for cheaper used electronics, you also have found your place.

 When my computer monitor died, I took a walk down to Denden Town and spent a while looking.
 I found three different monitors at three different shops.
 One great thing that you can do in Denden Town that is less common in other places is negotiating.
 The art of negotiation is very particular to Kansai.
 Most retailers in Kansai are willing to negotiate.
 I told all three vendors about the other monitors I was looking at and played them off each other to get an even better price.
 In the end, the 2nd store was willing to offer me the best price, and I walked away with an awesome new monitor for a great price.

-If you are into anime or games, Denden Town is your home.
+If you are into anime or games, Denden Town is your dream place.
 There are many hobby shops that sell everything, from statues to costumes.
 It is also a popular area for Japan’s famous maid cafes.
 If you are a collector of anime goods, you will find dozens and dozens of great shops here.

 Next time you are in Osaka, come down to Denden Town.
 I guarantee you won’t regret it!